Camera Feed on Background — Unity Asset — Mobile Camera Stream — Device Camera

 Use Cases

-1. With adding rotation of the Game Camera with the Motion Sensor of a Mobile Device (Gyroscope or Accelerometer), Camera Feed on Background can be used as a “Pseudo AR Camera” to display 2D or 3D objects as though they were in the real world.
+1. By adding rotation to the Game Camera using the Motion Sensor of a Mobile Device (Gyroscope or Accelerometer), the Camera Feed on Background can be used as a “Pseudo AR Camera” to display 2D or 3D objects as though they were in the real world.

 This technique was implemented in AR Camera Lite (docs).